Think a Horizontal Root Fracture Is Tough to Treat?

 Apically, the CBCT confirmed that the apical segment of #8 was fine and that there was a periapical radiolucency on #9.

-I then obturated with MTA in tooth #8 and gutta percha in tooth #9.
+Following that, I obturated with MTA in tooth #8 and gutta percha in tooth #9.

 As expected, the MTA fill appears out of the root, but since MTA is osteoinductive and osteogenic, I was happy with it.